 People have questions and, if you are in this position, you are expected to know the answers.
 But no one has all the answers and it's ok to admit you don't always know but that you will look it up!

-Because you are a convert, and also because of your gender and worldview, does that put interview with Kamila Kopřivová scan the QR code to take you to Forum Radio.
+Because you are a convert, and also because of your gender and worldview, does that put

-Forum Radio® If you'd like to hear more of our
+If you'd like to hear more of our